rogerrli/InsightCodingChallenge/README.md

 I did not implement any of the "get-tweets" on my own as my experience with dev-ops is limited and did not want to remove focus on the priority.
 I did try to use the get-tweets.py on my own twitter account, but there seems to be a problem with some version control as there was issues compiling when I imported tweepy, and I again, this was not the focus of the project, so I quickly moved on and only used your tweets.txt file. :confused: :confused: :confused:

 My earlier implementation of tweets_cleaned.py included a nested try: block.
-This was because previously the tweets.txt file, on line 5 had 2 Json objects, which would make the reading much more difficult.
-I did not know if this was done on purpose to make the program more robust towards faulty entry data, but I removed this block when a fix to the tweets.txt file was made.
+This was done because the tweets.py had two JSON objects on line 5, essentially screwing up one of the functions and causing it to throw an error.
+This was fixed promptly and I removed this try: block because of that.

 :moyai: :moyai: :moyai: